molssi-seamm/molssi-seamm.github.io/source/html/developers/2020/fluids/system_size_effects.rst

-:ref:`automatic_convergence_2020` portion of this subproject should solve that issue, allowing this part to concentrate on developing :term:`flowcharts<flowchart>` for determining the size effect, providing guidance to users, and allowing plugin and flowchart writers to use reasonable defaults for the system size.
+:ref:`automatic_convergence_2020` portion of this subproject should solve that issue, allowing this part to concentrate on developing :term:`flowcharts<flowchart>` for determining the size effect, providing guidance to users, and allowing :term:`plug-in` and flowchart writers to use reasonable defaults for the system size.

 Tasks
 -----